 They usually start to panic.
 Google’s great for that.
-But we all know that unless the source is RELIABLE (another whole lesson on this – I love the CRAAP* Test to help you work out if something is reliable) then we can’t trust it.
+But we all know that unless the source is RELIABLE (another whole lesson on this – see the CRAAP* Test below to help you work out if something is reliable) then we can’t trust it.
+It’s ‘fake news’.

 So how can I trust what you’ve written if you can’t give me the full details?